-- Base project deliverables are core to execution and are expected to receive and be approved by LIPA to be eligible for any compensation. - All Business deliverables on time and approval by LIPA would result in compensation of \$150,000 - All Readiness deliverable on time and approval by LIPA would result in compensation of \$250,000

-- i) directed or requested by LIPA or - ii) situations or business conditions that arise that LIPA determines or agrees are beyond the reasonable control of the Service Provider.
+- Base project deliverables are core to execution and are expected to receive and be approved by LIPA to be eligible for any compensation. - All Business deliverables on time and approval by LIPA would result in compensation of \$150,000 - All Readiness deliverable on time and approval by LIPA would result in compensation of \$250,000 ii) situations or business conditions that arise that LIPA determines or agrees are beyond the reasonable control of the Service Provider.